 Here are two tips to help you avoid this scenario: Keep receipts of everything so you know how much your stuff is worth, and take pictures of your items and documents on your phone just to be safe.
 You’ll thank yourself one day!

 If your roommate’s things are damaged, lost, or stolen, your insured-self unfortunately can’t come to the rescue.
 It may be wise to recommend to your roommate that he or she invests in their own policy (and reads this article in case they are confused)!
 Renters insurance doesn’t cover roommates, or their stuff.

 As if rodents, pests, and bugs aren’t irritating enough, renters insurance does not cover any damage done by these creatures.
 And for some more pesty news, the cost of an exterminator will not be covered either.

 Renters insurance covers your stuff, but it doesn’t cover the physical building that holds your stuff.
 That’s the job of your landlord’s insurance.
 So, if your building has roof leaks, your landlord owes you a dry roof over your head.
 We suggest that you check with your landlord to make sure they have the right coverage for your building.

 Hopefully, this cheat sheet has cleared things up about what is not covered by renters insurance.
-And, fortunately, the cost for peace of mind is generally pretty low, starting at $5/month.
+And, fortunately, the average cost of renters insurance is pretty low, starting at $5/month.
 Don’t let your hesitation become a liability.